Splittikin/RoA-Workshop-Sorter/README.md

 The solution?
 Write a script that does it automatically, alphabetically!
 No more asking, "Hey, what page is Mollo on?", just look over in the M category!
 This also solves the issue of non-transferrable order.roa files, as the same set of characters gives the same sort but tailored to each system to work.

+(If you don't have many characters installed, then this probably won't be very useful to you.
+You can still use it anyway if you want to, though.)

 This is my first real utility program that I'm distributing around to others to freely use, so please give feedback!
 Let me know if you encounter any issues, have suggestions, or know of a way of improving it!